Omaha Wrongful Death Lawyer

 How Our Wrongful Death Lawyers Can Help

-Matthew G. Miller is known for providing effective, compassionate and caring legal service for clients filing wrongful death actions.
+Miller Stockmann, PC, LLO is known for providing effective, compassionate and caring legal service for clients filing wrongful death actions.
 If you would like to see what our former clients have to say, we welcome you to read our client testimonials.

 Gathering Evidence to Support Your Wrongful Death Claim

 If you haven’t yet contacted an Omaha wrongful death lawyer about a possible wrongful death claim, it is important that you do so soon.
 In order for you to build a strong case, you will need all the available evidence.
-Matthew Miller will personally conduct an investigation into the circumstances of your loved one’s death, documenting evidence, interviewing witnesses and taking photos of the scene.
+Our attorneys will personally conduct an investigation into the circumstances of your loved one’s death, documenting evidence, interviewing witnesses and taking photos of the scene.